Meet Karyn Speaking Media Blog Contact Call +1-858-603-3133 Login

 When Funny Turns Fatal: Are Pranks Healthy Humor?

 Humor is a powerful force.
-For more than 20 years, I've been researching, teaching, and speaking to groups about the ways they can use humor to lower stress, live healthier lives, be more productive in the workplace and happier at home.
+For more than 30 years, I've been researching, teaching, and speaking to groups about the ways they can use humor to lower stress, live healthier lives, be more productive in the workplace, and be happier at home.
 That's why I was absolutely heartbroken to learn that Jacintha Saldanha, a British nurse, took her own life after being duped by a radio DJ's prank.

 This tragic incident reinforces the fact that humor is power.
 We all have a responsibility to understand how our humor impacts others.
 Pranks are a particularly problematic type of humor, as their entire humor value comes from someone else's pain and discomfort.
 Their fear, upset, or injury has become our source of amusement.